csabapalfi/awesome-pagespeed-metrics/README.md

 The browser Main Thread that handles user input is also the one executing JavaScript (among many other things).
 Blocking the Main Thread for too long can make your page unresponsive.

-A user perceives any change within 100ms as instant.
+A user perceives any visual change within 100ms as instant.
 Any task blocking the Main Thread by **taking longer than 50ms is considered a long task** (as it might make the browser unresponsive to user input).

 To optimize interactivity metrics like [Time to Interactive (TTI)](#time-to-interactive-tti) and [First Input Delay (FID)](#first-input-delay-fid) you have to understand long tasks and how to avoid them as much as possible.